huangziwei/nk/README.md

 - `install-unidic` downloads/extracts the official `unidic-cwj-3.1.1-full.zip` archive **into the current virtualenv** and sets it as the default dictionary for fugashi.
 - `unidic-status` prints the managed path and any `NK_UNIDIC_DIR` override so you can confirm which dictionary is active.

+- `nk dav` exposes only `.mp3` files via WebDAV using your macOS login (PAM).
+Point clients such as Flacbox at `http://<your-mac-ip>:PORT/` to stream your nk library without copying files.
 ```